SlimIO/Safe-emitter/README.md

 ```

 ### once(eventName: String|Symbol, timeOut?: number): Promise< void >;
 The method `once` has been refactored to return a Promise when the event is catched.
 Optionally you can set a timeOut in milliseconds.
-The back listener will be cleanup automatically !
+The back listener will be cleaned-up automatically !

 ```js
 async function main() {